kuielab/sdx23/README.md

 ## Model Summary

 * Data
-  * All 203 tracks of the labelnoise dataset was used for training (no validation split)
+  * All 203 tracks of the Moises dataset was used for training (no validation split)
   * Augmentation
     * Random chunking and mixing sources from different tracks ([1])
 * Model